WSGR logoWSGR logo

 Select Representations

-• Major entertainment companies in copyright, First Amendment, and other litigation in the Ninth Circuit, the California Court of Appeal, and federal district court
+• Major entertainment companies—including Disney, Netflix, ITV, Fox, Pixar, FX, Mar Vista, and others—in copyright, First Amendment, and other litigation in the Supreme Court, the Ninth Circuit, the California Court of Appeal, and federal and state trial courts

-• Tokyo Electric Power Company (TEPCO), the fourth-largest electric utility in the world, in winning complete dismissal of billion-dollar claims stemming from the Fukushima nuclear disaster, affirmed by the Ninth Circuit, with certiorari denied by the U.S. Supreme Court
+• Tokyo Electric Power Company, the fourth-largest electric utility in the world, in winning complete dismissal of billion-dollar claims stemming from the Fukushima nuclear disaster, affirmed by the Ninth Circuit, with certiorari denied by the U.S. Supreme Court

 • Founders of Beats Electronics and Beats Music in winning demurrer and summary judgment in a billion-dollar lawsuit brought by Monster Inc. and Noel Lee, affirmed by California Court of Appeal, with review denied by the California Supreme Court